SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ### Rotating branches

 Next we would like to be able to rotate our mesh but first we need to get into a few specifics with R3F.
 For convenience, we would like to change the centre of rotation from the centre of the mesh to its endpoint.
 To achieve this in R3F it is common practice to nest a mesh within a group and use the group as the centre of rotation.
 We place our mesh above the origin of the group so the centre of rotation of the group meets the endpoint of our mesh.
-By interacting with the sliders you can see the difference in our desired centre of rotation (left) and the default centre of rotation (right).
+You can see the difference in our desired centre of rotation (left) and the default centre of rotation (right).

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
 <Lazy